obsidian-community/obsidian-hub/04 - Guides, Workflows, & Courses/Guides/How to add automated tests to your plugin.md

 6. Run the test via `npm run test`.
 It should be green.

-Mind that you will not be able to test if you really registered a corresponding ribbonIcon with this approach.
-Generally, separating business logic from the logic thats necessary to integrate with Obsidian can help with readability and maintainability and might be valuable not only for testing.
+Mind that you will not be able to test if you really registered a corresponding ribbon icon with this approach.
+Generally, separating business logic from the logic that's necessary to integrate with Obsidian can help with readability and maintainability and might be valuable not only for testing.

 ##### Using Obsidian API for typing in extracted business logic